-The Council has appointed external treasury management advisors Arlingclose to provide treasury management advice.
-These services were procured and awarded through a joint collaborative procurement with nine other Local Authorities.
+The Council has extended their appointed of the external treasury management advisors, Arlingclose, to provide treasury management advice.
+These services were procured and awarded through a joint collaborative procurement with other Local Authorities.
 As part of this process officers followed the practice set out in TMP 11, i.e. ensure that the reasons for employing a service provider are subjected to a full evaluation of the costs and benefits and Council approval was sought before appointment was made.